 Activity 3 – Walk back to the community office amidst the breathtaking scenery of the landscape. this is a good time to go to the shores of Lake Edward. you will be meeting the fishermen as you look for wildlife on the shores, such as elephants, hippos, crocodiles, waterbucks, Uganda cobs, and others that may be inside. this area is both park and community. the local people will share with you the story of how they live with wildlife, unprotected, which sounds like most people’s nightmare.

 Activity 4 – After the exploration of the fishing and wildlife on the lake shores, you’re welcomed to the community. you can meet the dancer’s group, buy some handicrafts or visit one of the local homes to learn the way they cook fish freshly caught from lake Edward. after lunch and some time with the community is a good time to return to your hotel or next destination.

-These tours can be charges separately or together as a package. i will quote the price of the salt mining experience. the others will be quoted on request.
+These tours can be charged separately or together as a package.
+I will quote the price of the salt mining experience.
+The others will be quoted on request.

 Price per person: USD 10.00

 - Transport to and from the destination (can be added on request)